dorvilsteven/smagums/README.md

 ## Installation and Usage
 Clone the repo and open the directory in a code editor of your choice.
 Run ```npm i``` to install all dependencies.
-Then, create a .env file at the root of the directory and enter your own DB_ROOT, DB_USER, DB_PASSWORD config.
+Make sure to have MySQL on your local computer.
+Then, create a .env file at the root of the directory and enter your own DB_NAME, DB_USER, DB_PW config to log in to your MySQL.
 Finally, type in the command line:
 ```npm run dev```
 and open the deployed [link](https://smagums-store.herokuapp.com/).
 Enjoy browsing!